Women's Rugby League World Cup: Tournaments

 The 2000 World Cup was held in England.
-The final was contested between Great Britain and New Zealand with New Zealand being crowned champions by a score of 26-4.
+The final was contested between Great Britain and New Zealand with New Zealand being crowned champions by a score of 26–4.

-The 2003 World Cup was held in Albany, New Zealand and was contested by teams from Australi, Great Britain, Tokelau, Tonga, Cook Islands, Niue, Samoa, New Zealand Māori and New Zealand.
-New Zealand would eventually win the competition, beating New Zealand Maori by a score of 58-0.
+The 2003 World Cup was held in Albany, New Zealand and was contested by teams from Australia, Great Britain, Tokelau, Tonga, Cook Islands, Niue, Samoa, New Zealand Māori and New Zealand.
+New Zealand would eventually win the competition, beating New Zealand Maori by a score of 58–0.
 New Zealand went through the tournament unbeaten with only four points scored against them.

 The 2008 World Cup was held was held in Australia, with all matches at Sunshine Coast Stadium apart from the final, which was held at Lang Park in Brisbane.
 Teams from Australia, New Zealand, England, Samoa, Tonga, Pacific Islands, France and Russia participated in the tournament.
 This was the first tournament in which Great Britain didn't participate, their place being taken by England.
 It was also the first tournament to feature more than one team from Europe with France and Russia.
 To date, this is the only tournament that Russia has participated in.
 New Zealand won the 2008 World Cup defeating Australia 34–0 in the final.
 Up to this point, New Zealand had won all three world cups that had been held.

 The 2013 World Cup was held in England with all four venues being in the county of West Yorkshire.
 For the tournament, the number of teams was reduced from eight to just four with Australia, New Zealand, England and France taking part.
 France performed particularly poorly in the competition, conceding 202 points in their three games and scoring just 4.
 The final was held at Headingley Stadium, Leeds and was contested by Australia and New Zealand.
-Australia won by a score of 22-12 to win their first world cup.
+Australia won by a score of 22–12 to win their first world cup.